Geometry and periods of $G_2$-moduli spaces: Background on -geometry

 If $b^1(M) = 0$, the harmonic $3$-forms with respect to a torsion-free $G_2$-structure have no $\Omega^3_7$-component.
 In this case, the second derivative of $\F$ takes the simpler form:

 Thus the Hessian $\F_{ab}$ is nondegenerate and positive, and in affine coordinates on $\M$

+where we write $dx^k dx^l$ as a short-hand for the tensor product $dx^k \otimes dx^l \in T^* \M \otimes T^*\M$, and we will use similar notations for tensor products of higher degree.
 Thus the metric $\G$ is the Hessian of the potential $\F$ for the flat connection induced by the map $\pi : \M \rightarrow H^3(M)$.
 In general, if the first Betti number of $M$ is nonzero, the Hessian of $\F$ is still nondegenerate and defines a metric of signature $(b^3(M)-b^1(M), b^1(M))$ on $\mathscr M$.
 Even in the case $b^1(M) = 0$, one could take the volume functional $\Vol$ instead of $\F$ as a potential, which has nondegenerate Hessian and defines a metric on $\M$ with Lorentzian signature \cite{hitchin2000geometry,karigiannis2009hodge}.
 In the present work we prefer to use $\F$ as a potential, which is the convention usually adopted by physicists.
 In fact, both conventions agree when restricted to the moduli space $\M_1$ of torsion-free $G_2$-structures with unit volume, but we prefer to use $\F$ since it is more convenient to work with a Riemannian metric instead of a Lorentzian one.
 Moreover, since $(\M,\G)$ is isometric to $\R \times (\M_1,\G_1)$ all geometric invariants of interest can be computed in $\M$, which has a natural affine structure, and directly restricted to $\M_1$, whereas it would be more difficult to do computations directly in $\M_1$ for lack of natural coordinates.